Extra-Creativity/OpenGLFramework/README.md

    | Ours, v1.0, release  | 0.72038s   | 0.645622s    |
    | Ours, v1.1, release  | 0.662553s  | 0.521885s*   |

    > *: Since v1.3, sometimes it can be even as low as ~0.35 seconds.
+For windows, it's quite unsteady and basically 0.75s on average.

    Note that our CPU is Intel Core i7, GPU is NVIDIA GTX 1650 and the model has 61434 vertices and 20478 facets.
 It indicates that we make it at least four to five times faster than the baseline in the latest version.